 3. Personalized Care At Rural Clinics

-At rural health clinics, patient care tends to be more personalized than what is available at larger hospitals or medical centers due to smaller staff sizes and fewer patients being seen per day.
+At rural health clinics, patient care tends to be more personalized than at larger hospitals or medical centers due to smaller staff sizes and fewer patients seen per day.

-Additionally, many rural health clinic providers are familiar with their local community members and have established relationships with them over the years, which can add an extra layer of trust when it comes time for treatment or diagnosis.
+Many rural health clinic providers are familiar with local community members and have established relationships over the years, which can add an extra layer of trust when it comes time for treatment or diagnosis.

 This intimate setting enables practitioners to gain a deeper understanding of their patients’ individual needs and provide more personalized treatments that meet their specific requirements.